django-fluent/django-fluent-contents/docs/quickstart.rst

 Creating a CMS system:
 ----------------------

-The django-fluent-contents package also offers a `~fluent_contents.admin.placeholdereditor.PlaceholderEditorAdmin` class (and `~fluent_contents.admin.placeholdereditor.PlaceholderEditorAdminMixin`) which allows CMS-developers to display the content plugins at various locations of a CMS page.
+The django-fluent-contents package also offers a :class:`~fluent_contents.admin.placeholdereditor.PlaceholderEditorAdmin` class and :class:`~fluent_contents.admin.placeholdereditor.PlaceholderEditorAdminMixin` mixin which allows CMS-developers to display the content plugins at various locations of a CMS page.
 For more information, see the :doc:`cms`.